 What Kind Of Welder Do You Need To Weld Aluminum?

-- MIG or the GMAW: The Gas Metal Arc Welding method, or the MIG welding method has a fast travel speed while welding.
+- MIG or the GMAW: The Gas Metal Arc Welding method, or the MIG welding method has a fast travel speed.
 You have to use a gas shielding for welding aluminum with this method.

-- TIG or GTAW: TIG is the most regular welding solution for other metals; you can use it for aluminum as well.
+- TIG or GTAW: TIG is the most regular welding solution for other metals; you can use it for aluminum.
 It’s a great way to weld aluminum as it doesn’t use the mechanical wire feeding.

-- Resistance welding: Welding aluminum is possible with Resistance welding, but it will be difficult due to the thermal conductivity of aluminum.
+- Resistance welding: Welding aluminum is possible with Resistance welding, but it won’t be easy due to the thermal conductivity of aluminum.
 You have to be very precise about setting the parameters for welding aluminum with Resistance.

 - Laser or Electron Beam welding: You can use the laser beam to weld aluminum, but the power density will be a problem since it uses light as its energy medium.
 For the electron beam, it’s less of a headache as it works inside a vacuum.